 - Human lincRNA Catalog: A unifying catalogue of previously existing annotation sources with transcripts assembled from RNA-Seq data collected from ~4 billion RNA-Seq reads across 24 tissues and cell types.
 Each lincRNA is characterized by a panorama of more than 30 properties, including sequence, structural, transcriptional, and orthology features.

-Some of the ‘raw’ sources databases go through:
+These house some of the ‘raw’ sources of information that databases go through:

 - The Epigenome Atlas: It includes human reference epigenomes and the results of their integrative and comparative analyses.